The Mini 30x30

 Young changemakers from around the world will learn, discuss, and take action on the need to implement Marine Protected Areas (MPAs).

-For students from ages 4 to 18.
+For students aged 4 to 18.

 Learn & Discuss